-ERIC THE ECO EAGLE
+ERIC AND EDDIE THE ECO EAGLE

-Eric the Eco Eagle is an award each class can win each week.
+Eric and Eddie the Eco Eagles is an award each class can win each week.
 He is awarded to the class that have been the most environmentally friendly.
 This includes turning off lights, putting things in the correct bins and making sure there is not any litter on the floor; not only in the classroom but in other spaces those children have worked.
 Classes are given red and green eagles, the red eagles show areas they are not being eco-friendly and the green tell the class what they are doing well.
+Eric is awarded to the best KS2 class and Eddie is awarded to the best FS/KS1 class.
 Each letter of ERIC'S name stands for part of our eco code, which is as follows: